wp-graphql/docs.wpgraphql.com/src/content/005-faq/faq.md

 a property of either user, it's a property that exists only in the context of the connection.
 A naiive schema wouldn't have a good way to display this "edge" data, but the Relay connection spec provides the nested edges/node shape to make it easy to query for "edge" data when needed.

-!!! info "Food for thought"
+> ### Food for thought
-    Possibly WordPress will one day have a formal way to store Term_Relationship_Meta or Object_Relationship_Meta, where data can be stored when info about specific connections is needed.
+> Possibly WordPress will one day have a formal way to store Term_Relationship_Meta or Object_Relationship_Meta, where data can be stored when info about specific connections is needed.
 This would be perfect for displaying as "edge" data in the GraphQL Schema.

 ## What is a GraphQL Client?